+Coffee tasting is also known as coffee cupping.
 The people who do this professionally, are known as Q graders.
 But coffee cupping is something you can do informally to learn about tastes and aromas of coffee.
 Like wine tasting, coffee tasting takes practice to develop your nose and palate, but what better way than to get started.

 Here are places for coffee tasting in London.
-These are ones where you can look at doing this for fun and to learn.

 Ozone is an award winning coffee roastery that originated in New Zealand that provides some of the best coffees in London.
 Today, Ozone is a favourite with coffee connoisseurs in London.

 Based in trendy Shoreditch, this is something to try to experience different types of brewing techniques and the freshly brewed coffee.

 There are two options for the coffee cupping in Ozone – Roasting or Origins.
 The first takes you through the roasting process and how this impacts the bean.
 You’ll get to taste a variety of different roasts to experiment with tastes and aromas.
 The Origins coffee cupping takes you through how the origins of the coffee bean has an impact on flavour of coffee.

 Alchemy is a UK based roaster of excellence.
 Their espresso coffee is considered by some as the best in London.
 So it shouldn’t surprise you that their coffee can be tasted at the Parcafe in the Dorchester.

 If you are looking for something more in depth then there is the London School of Coffee.
 If you want to take cupping to a professional level without an exam, then take the one day course that they provide.

 Here you’ll start with things like sensory exercises to get you ready for the tasting and aromas.
 You’ll also learn how to set up a professional coffee cupping table and see how the professionals would work.